 - An interesting alternative is a product like the Thundershirt.
 This needs to be worn prior to Rover going ape-shit and before his breathing becomes heavy.
 The Thundershirt is worn like a snug-fitting t-shirt, swaddling your dog, applying constant pressure to slow his breathing and comforting him during high-stress periods.

 While humans communicate with words, dogs communicate with energy and will look to their pack leader for clues on how they should behave.
 Yes, that would be you, so as the famed British war poster says, “Keep Calm and Carry On.”
 In particular:

 - Remain cheerful and nonchalant in order to send positive signals to your dog.
-Reward calm behaviour with doggie treats or with toys and activities.
+Reward calm behavior with doggie treats or with toys and activities.

 - Don’t overdo the indulgent behavior.
 Petting and cuddling more than usual doesn’t always ease a dog’s fear but often reinforces his fearful behaviors.